ckenst/ckenst/README.md

 I'm Chris

-You can find most things about me 👆
+That's a little bit about me 👆

-I'm best reached on [Twitter](https://twitter.com/ckenst)
+I'm best reached on [Twitter](https://twitter.com/ckenst) but you can 💬 [ask me anything](https://github.com/ckenst/ama/issues/new).

 Thanks for stopping by! 😄